We are making child support and Working for Families payments as normal.

 COVID-19 and In-work tax credit

-If you have had your working hours temporarily reduced or have had to stop working due to COVID-19, but you're still being paid or you get the wage subsidy, you will still get the in-work tax credit.
+If you have had your working hours temporarily reduced or have had to stop working due to COVID-19, but you're still being paid, you will still get the in-work tax credit.
 You do not need to contact us.
-Just keep your family income and circumstances up-to-date with us and you'll keep receiving these payments.
-If you have agreed with your employer to reduce your hours of work on a permanent basis, you will need to advise us of this change.
+Just keep your family income and circumstances up-to-date with us, and you'll keep receiving these payments.

-If you’re taking annual leave or sick leave, you can still get the in-work tax credit.
+If you’re taking annual leave or sick leave, you can get the in-work tax credit.

 Minimum family tax credit